slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On luck and risk

 <!--
+> *"Live life as if everything is rigged in your favor."
+-- Rumi*
 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."
 -- Paulo Coelho*
 > *"I naufraghi prima o poi finiscono per incontrarsi."